Private, In-Home Tutoring in Chelsea, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Chelsea students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Chelsea, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Chelsea Public Schools consist of nine schools and 5,600 students.
 There are four elementary schools with grades 1-4, three middle schools, and a high school.
 Also, the district is recognized nationwide for its early learning center–containing pre-kindergarten and kindergarten students—that implements an innovative program for three- to six-year-olds.
 All Chelsea staff is committed to the “Bridge to Success,” meaning that every student will meet high expectations, use critical thinking skills, and graduate being prepared for college and their career.